PeerRadio & PeerLight: Designing IOT Technologies To Support Elderly People in Experiencing Social Moments from Home

 Some elderly people with deteriorating abilities who receive home care service and do not use new technologies miss social content in their everyday lives.
-As part of this thesis project, I researched the role technology can play for these home care receivers in experiencing culture and how social interaction with peers from the same urban neighborhood can be embedded in this cultural experience.
+As part of this UX research project, I explored the role technology can play for these home care receivers in experiencing culture and how social interaction with peers from the same urban neighborhood can be embedded in this cultural experience.
 Based on my findings, I defined culture as brief special moments in everyday life that positively change the perception of a day.

 Using findings from fieldwork and literature-focused research, I developed two scenario-based service designs, PeerRadio and PeerLight, with the aim to create these moments at home in elderly people’s everyday lives.